Amitguptaag847/CompetitiveProgrammingSystem/README.md

-Database file "contest.sql" located in root
+Database file "contest.sql" is located in root

 Documentation is currently unavailable